Avaiga/taipy/gui/doc/chart.md

 The _data_ property supported types are:
 - pandas Dataframe
-- array of arrays
+- list of lists
 - numpy series
-- array of pandas dataframe
+- list of pandas dataframes

 ## Usage